The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 US allies such as Australia, Italy, Denmark, the UK and Spain have also begun acquiring the Raven.
 The UK has been using Raven equipment in Iraq.

-The US Army placed a $13.8m contract in March 2013 for RQ-11B Raven systems, new miniature gimbaled payloads and initial spares packages.
+In March 2013, the US Army placed a $13.8m contract for RQ-11B Raven systems, new miniature gimbaled payloads and initial spares packages.

-It was followed by a $13.5m contract in August 2013 to deliver RQ-11B Raven SUAS and Mantis gimbaled payloads by September 2013.
+It was followed by a $13.5m contract in August 2013 for the delivery of RQ-11B Raven SUAS and Mantis gimbaled payloads by September 2013.
 The US Army also awarded a $15.8m contract in May 2012.

 The GCU is a compact and lightweight system, which displays real-time videos and images captured by the vehicle’s payload cameras.